-Eighty-one percent of area planted to soybeans were GE varieties in 2023, with the rate being the highest in the Prairies due to the market share grown for human consumption being lower than in Eastern Canada.
-Over the past five years, the national rate has varied by four percentage points, ebbing and flowing with provincial changes in total area of soybeans planted.
+Eighty-eight percent of area planted to soybeans were GE varieties in 2023, with the rate being the highest in the Prairies due to the market share grown for human consumption being lower than in Eastern Canada.
+The national rate has risen each year since 2021, when 77% of soybeans planted were GE varieties.